jezza64/jbnotes/Crypto_DOT_investment.md

 The iTrust team have many years of experience across a wide range of sectors and, although a nascent area of growth within the Blockchain world, the team have been involved in the decentralised insurance space since its inception. iTrust is also the first official cover supply partner of Nexus Mutual and Tidal Finance, also KR1 investments.

+#### My notes

+Lots of opportunities to make money from interacting.

-### CLV Clover
+### Clover (CLV)

 The Company is also pleased to announce that it has invested a total of US$50,000 in the Clover project in return for 625,000 Clover (“CLV”) tokens.

 Clover is a smart contract platform that enables Ethereum developers to easily migrate their decentralised applications onto Polkadot by minimizing the changes required to run existing Solidity smart contracts on the new network.

 The platform offers some novel innovations, including a ‘smart relayer’ that allows users to cover gas fees with any token, removing the dependence on a base currency like Ether.
 Clover has also created a cross-chain explorer covering Ethereum, Polkadot and Binance Smart Chain as well as an innovative incentivisation layer, allowing dApp builders to automatically gain a percentage share of the transaction fees running through the network.
 This redistribution of fees is designed to ensure a vibrant developer community and foster an innovative DeFi ecosystem.